 In most cases, each 32-byte entry in the FCL file is an FCL record.
 It is self-contained and can be processed by identifying the record type using the record type field and parsing the remaining fields within the record.
-The VX_FCL_LINK, VX_FCL_RENAME, and VX_FCL_UNLINK records are exceptions to this because of file names.
-These records are fully described in "Records With a Trailing File Name" on page 16.

-The VX_FCL_LINK, VX_FCL_RENAME, and VX_FCL_UNLINK records span multiple 32-byte entries in the FCL file.
+The VX_FCL_LINK, VX_FCL_RENAME, and VX_FCL_UNLINK records refer to file names and therefore are exceptions to this.
 For these records, multiple 32-byte entries in the FCL file contain the file name character string.
 The first of the multi-record FCL entries is processed as stated previously, with the exception of using the name length field to determine if one or more subsequent FCL entries need to be parsed to extract the file name.
 Once the file name is extracted, processing the subsequent FCL records continues as before by identifying the record type using the record type field.
+These records are fully described in "Records With a Trailing File Name" on page 15.